stonecharioteer/blog/_posts/2017-03-22-debroy-letter.md

 As I read of Karna's death, the sun was setting.
 The orange star was just behind the main *gopuram* of the Virupaksha temple.
 I looked at it from three kilometres away, by an abandoned temple to Narasimha.

 Karna.
 Oh, Vaikartana! how can anyone not cheer for your?
-When faced with the task of killing Ghatotkacha, you used the very weapon you'd sabed to use on your nemesis Partha.
+When faced with the task of killing Ghatotkacha, you used the very weapon you'd saved to use on your nemesis Partha.
 Who could be *more* deserving of cheer?

 Even now I feel so much anguish at his death.